-(The complete “CCDDB Funding Requirement and Guidelines” is available as a downloadable document on this site.)
+(The complete “CCDDB Funding Requirements and Guidelines” is available as a downloadable document on this site.)

 Funds allocated by the CCDDB shall be used to contract for intellectual/developmental disability supports and services for Champaign County residents pursuant to the authority contained in the Community Care for Persons with Developmental Disabilities Act, 50 ILCS 835/0.01 et seq.

-Only individuals determined to have an intellectual/developmental disability are eligible for services funded by the CCDDB.
+Only individuals determined to have an intellectual/developmental disability (I/DD) are eligible for services funded by the CCDDB.
 The definition and eligibility determination process are described in the Illinois Department of Human Services, Division of Developmental Disabilities’ Program Manual and website.
 The Board has authority to amend eligibility criteria formally and at their discretion.